U.S. News Rankings

 Auburn University is a public institution that was founded in 1856.
 It has a total undergraduate enrollment of 20,175, its setting is suburban, and the campus size is 1,875 acres.
 It utilizes a semester-based academic calendar.
 Auburn University's ranking in the 2014 edition of Best Colleges is National Universities, 91.
 Its in-state tuition and fees are $9,852 (2013-14); out-of-state tuition and fees are $26,364 (2013-14).

-As a land, sea, and space grant institution, Auburn University receives federal funding for research projects that benefit the larger community.
-The school has an Urban Studio, where students can participate in community projects and a Rural Studio, aimed at finding housing solutions for residents of West Alabama.
+As a land, sea and space grant institution, Auburn University receives federal funding for research projects that benefit the larger community.
+The school has an Urban Studio, where students can participate in community projects, and a Rural Studio, aimed at finding housing solutions for residents of West Alabama.
 Research projects include storage facilities for nuclear waste.
-The university also offers unique programs, such as the only wireless engineering program in the country.
-Notable Auburn alumni include famed college football coach Vince Dooley and a handful of NASA astronauts—such as Kathryn Thornton, the second American woman to travel to space.
+The university also offers unique programs, such as the first wireless engineering program in the country.
+Notable Auburn alumni include famed college football coach Vince Dooley and a handful of NASA astronauts – such as Kathryn Thornton, the second American woman to walk in space.

 |School mission and unique qualities (as provided by the school):|